Math E-21b – Spring 2025 – Calendar of topics and HW assignments

 1st Order Linear Differential Equations

-HW #14: Read sections 9.1 and 9.2 and the supplement on nonlinear systems and linearization.
+HW #14: Read sections 9.1 and 9.2 and the Notes on Nonlinear Systems and Linearization.
 There are five problems in the nonlinear supplement and solutions are posted for those problems.

 HW #14 problems (PDF) - Do these, but don’t turn them in.
 Solutions will be posted.